 - Added support from Connecticut’s General Fund through General Obligation (GO) bonds consistent with the Governor’s commitment to reducing the state’s bonding levels

 CT2030 increases connectivity and replaces or rehabilitates several of our largest and most at-risk bridges and crossings.
-Rather than delay construction and burden CT taxpayers with the total cost of improvements plus interest, fourteen CT 2030 projects will be funded by the implementation of a new and modest user fee program beginning in 2023.
-Roughly 40% of those user fees will be paid by out-of-state drivers, and still more will come from the heavy trucks that do the most damage to our roads.
+Rather than delay construction and burden CT taxpayers with the total cost of improvements plus interest, twelve CT 2030 projects will be funded by the implementation of a new and modest truck toll program beginning in 2023.
+Roughly 50% of those truck tolls will be paid by out-of-state drivers.

-The user fees provide the U.S. Department of Transportation’s Build America Bureau and our own residents and businesses a guarantee that we can fund our investments without increasing taxes.
+The truck tolls provide the U.S. Department of Transportation’s Build America Bureau and our own residents and businesses a guarantee that we can fund our investments without increasing taxes.

 Here’s how it works:

-- User fees are collected through an overhead electronic, high-speed gantry system—no toll booths, reduced speeds or congestion
+- Truck tolls are collected through an overhead electronic, high-speed gantry system—no toll booths, reduced speeds or congestion

-- Within a 24 hour period, any vehicle equipped with a transponder will not pay more than one round-trip user fee per gantry
+- Within a 24 hour period, any truck equipped with a transponder will not pay more than one round-trip user fee per gantry

-- Commuters without a transponder will be billed by mail and pay a 25% – 50% higher rate than the base user fee rate, to cover the cost of mail service
+- Trucks without a transponder will be billed by mail and pay a 25% – 50% higher rate than the base truck toll rate

-- Revenues go directly into the CT2030 transportation program to pay for the costs of the user fee bridges and to fund other needed transportation improvements in Connecticut, including eligible transportation improvements within affected municipalities for roads, bridges, transit, etc.
+- Revenues go directly into the CT2030 transportation program to pay for the costs of the truck toll bridges and to fund other needed transportation improvements in Connecticut, including eligible transportation improvements within affected municipalities for roads, bridges, transit, etc.

 - Federal law and our state constitution prevents all net user fee revenues from being diverted for any other purpose

-- Almost 40% of the user fee revenue is generated by out-of-state vehicles
+- Almost 50% of the truck toll revenue is generated by out-of-state vehicles

-- 5% of revenues generated from user fees will be provided to the hosting municipality for infrastructure improvements
+- 5% of revenues generated from truck tolls will be provided to the hosting municipality for infrastructure improvements

 For more detailed information about the user fee projects themselves, please click here.